Why You Should Visit Ukraine

 Over the past several years, Ukraine’s profile as a cultural and economic hub has been on a steady rise.
-It is next to Russia and close to Turkey.
-Some of the main attractions are the mountain ranges which are ideal for skiing, hiking and hunting.
-The country is abundant with natural resources like oil, iron ore, titanium, magnesium and highly fertile land.
-It is therefore not surprising that there are a lot of people interested in visiting or even migrating to this eastern European nation.
+It’s next to Russia and close to Turkey.
+Some of the main attractions are the mountain ranges, which are ideal for skiing, hiking, and hunting.
+The country is abundant with natural resources like oil, iron ore, titanium, magnesium, and highly fertile land.
+It’s therefore not surprising that there are a lot of people interested in visiting or even migrating to this eastern European nation.

 Ukraine receives hundreds of thousands of tourists annually.
-There are several interesting activities throughout the year such as music and food festivals and it is much cheaper than other European countries.
-Medical tourism has become popular in recent years; the country is slowly becoming renown for quality and affordable dental and plastic surgery, spas and mud baths.
+There are several interesting activities throughout the year, such as music and food festivals, and it’s much cheaper than in other European countries.
+Medical tourism has become popular in recent years too — the country is slowly becoming renown for quality and affordable dental and plastic surgery, spas, and mud baths.

-If you are planning to visit Ukraine, we hope that the following information helps you better understand the country’s passport and visa requirements.
+If you’re planning to visit Ukraine, we hope that the following information helps you to understand better the country’s passport and visa requirements.

-Do I need a visa to visit Ukraine?
+Do You Need a Visa to Visit Ukraine?

-Nonetheless, there are some restrictions on the amount of time one can stay in Ukraine even if they are EU citizens.
-Generally, you can only stay in the country for a maximum of 90 days within a 180 day period.
-This means that you can stay in Ukraine for up to 6 months in a year with just a passport for identification which is more than enough time for a long vacation.
+Nonetheless, there are some restrictions on the amount of time one can stay in Ukraine, even if they are EU citizens.
+Generally, you can only stay in the country for a maximum of 90 days within any 180.
+This means that you can stay in Ukraine for up to 6 months in a year with just a passport for identification, which is more than enough time for a long vacation.
 Anything beyond that and you will have to pay a visit to your nearest Ukrainian embassy for a permit.

-It is worth noting that the 90-day maximum only stay applies for a continuous stay.
-You can leave and reenter the country as long as your stay hasn’t exceeded 90 days in any 6-month period.
-If you plan on staying longer or more than 90 days in any 6-month period, you’ll need a visa.
-In the past, expats would enter and exit the country on a rotating schedule to make it harder to determine how long they had been in country and to minimize immigration issues; but, this loophole has closed as Ukraine has modernized its border entry system.
+It’s worth noting that the 90-day maximum-only stay applies for a continuous stay.
+You can leave and reenter the country as long as your stay hasn’t exceeded 90 days in any six months.
+If you plan on staying longer or more than 90 days in any six months, you’ll need a visa.
+In the past, expats would enter and exit the country on a rotating schedule to make it harder to determine how long they had been in-country and to minimize immigration issues; but, this loophole has closed as Ukraine has modernized its border entry system.
 This also makes it difficult for foreigners to skirt Ukrainian immigration law by using multiple passports in an entry/exit scheme.

 There are also other countries whose citizens don’t require visas to travel and temporarily stay in Ukraine.
 These countries typically have great economic and political relationships with the former Soviet Republic and include Japan, USA, and Canada.